johnbillion/action-wordpress-plugin-attestation/readme.md

 ## Usage

+> [!WARNING]
+> This action is under development.
+Version 1.0 will be published when it's considered stable.

 Within the GitHub Actions workflow which deploys your plugin to WordPress.org:

 1. Ensure that at least the following permissions are set: